sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 Things to notice about this one:
 * The factory provides ForAll and ThereExists methods for creating quantifications.
 There are overloads for declaring multiple variables at once.
 * The factory provides `A` through `Z` as properties that return variable definitions with these letters as their symbol.
 * The factory provides methods for conjunctions (`And`).
-Disjunctions (`Or`) and negations (`Not`) also.
+Not used here but also present are `Or` for disjunctions and `Not` for negations.
 See the next two examples if you really want to use C# operators for these.
-* The supporting methods here are the recommended approach for Predicates (similarly for Functions and Constants).
+* The supporting methods here are the recommended approach for Predicates (and also for Functions and Constants).

 ### Writing Sentences with OperableSentenceFactory